ashishonce/snapdrop_public/README.md

-# snapdrop_public
-# Snapdrop
+# Snapdrop - Public

-Snapdrop is a local-first desktop photo library app for organizing, browsing, and searching your photos.
+Snapdrop is a local-first desktop photo library app for organizing, browsing, and searching your photos.It has been developed with security and privacy first mindset to allow all processing within your desktop so no data leaves your machine.
 This repository is the public release repository.
 It is intended for end users who want to download and run Snapdrop.

 <img width="1510" height="848" alt="Screenshot 2026-07-19 at 7 20 44 PM" src="https://github.com/user-attachments/assets/c76b0e1f-ac43-404c-b890-237cb9af6ee4" />